fablabbcn/smartcitizen-react-dashboard/README.md

 (We have not decided on a name yet!)

 A simple way to view your data.
-You visit the webpage and give it the ID of your Smart Citizen kit
+You visit the webpage and give it the ID of a Smart Citizen kit

 ![Screenshot](public/2019-02-08_12-06-04.png)